 What are green peppercorns?

 So what’s the deal with green peppercorns?
-Honestly I didn’t know peppercorns existed until I learned that they are just unripe peppercorns.
-Duh.
-Have you ever seen a pepper tree with the beautiful strands of pepper hanging down?
+Honestly I didn’t know green peppercorns existed until I learned that they are just unripe peppercorns.

-So what are the differences between all these peppercorns?
+How do all these different peppercorns taste?
 Here is low down:

 - Black peppercorns – the most common variety.
 The dried fruit of a flowering pepper vine that are sometimes cooked.
 Has a strong pungent flavor.